jdoleary/Eden/tasks/CurrentTasks.md

 - Change icon from deno dinosaur to something else
     - http://www.angusj.com/resourcehacker/
 - Build rudimentary homepage based off of https://stephanango.com/
+- Refactor all the various `allFilesNames` and `tableOfContents` to ultimately use the Garden object
+    - rss.xml should use Garden too instead of tableOfContents object
 ---
 - Add Eden version number to generated manifest so that I can notify users how to migrate when version number changes only if they need to
 - Separate root template from content template